 - an active epiphora linked to increased tear production by the lacrimal glands (secondary to inflammation or pain)

 - a passive epiphora linked to a defect in the drainage of tears by the tear duct: in fact, the latter normally leads the tears produced by the eye to the nose.
-When the lumen of this duct is obstructed (secondary to inflammatory stenosis, infection, foreign body, breed-related conformational abnormality – flat-nosed dogs, brachycephalic breeds), tears accumulate at the base of the eye, then they “overflow” from the eye.
+When the lumen of this duct obstructs (secondary to inflammatory stenosis, infection, foreign body, breed-related conformational abnormality – flat-nosed dogs, brachycephalic breeds), tears accumulate at the base of the eye, then they “overflow” from the eye.

 When the lacrimation becomes thick and purulent, yellowish or greenish, it is called “chassie”.